omarkad2/bitcoin-cash-trx/README.md

 # Bitcoin-cash Transaction
-This tool allows to create and broadcast a bitcoin-cash transactions.
+This tool allows to create and broadcast bitcoin-cash transactions.